-England's Euro 2020 squad are paid handsomely by their clubs for their exploits in the Premier League, Champions League and other major competitions around Europe.
+England's squad are paid handsomely by their clubs for their exploits in the Premier League, Champions League and other major competitions around Europe.

 Salaries in the hundreds of thousands of pounds per week have become the norm for the top players, such as England captain and Tottenham star Harry Kane, giving them a lifestyle of fast cars, big houses and exotic holidays.

-But what happens to their bank balance when they turn up to international duty, and how much will they get if they beat Italy in the Euro 2020 final?
+But what happens to their bank balance when they turn up to international duty, and how much did they get for their exploits at Euro 2020?

 How much appearance money do players receive?

 International football is more about pride than money.
 After all, players tend to only spend a few weeks per year representing their country and, in the case of England, they are already substantially rewarded in club football.

 England's players are understood to receive a match payment of about £2,000 each - which has been donated to charity since 2008.

 According to the English Football Association, women and men have received the same appearance money since January 2020.

 How much prize money would England have received for winning Euro 2020?

 If England overcame Italy at Wembley in the final, the jackpot was set to be £24 million.